-Table 1 (Continued)
+Table 1 (Cont inued)

 Legend

 H_2S hydrogen sulfide analyzer

 SO_2 sulfur dioxide analyzer

 Met Station meteorology station consisting of measurement instruments for wind speed, wind

 direction, ambient air temperature and relative humidity

 Camera surveillance camera

-A detailed description of the data analyses and findings for this quarter appears in Appendix A, pages 8 through 25.
+A detailed description of the data analyses and findings for this quarter appears in Appendix A, on pages 9 through 28.
 Specifically, the appendix contains the following elements:

-- Auto-GC Data Summary In examining the validated third and fourth quarters of 2015 hourly auto-GC data from Oak Park, Solar Estates, and the TCEQ's Palm site, no individual measurements were found to have exceeded a short-term air monitoring comparison value (AMCV).
-A summary of data appears on pages 13 through 20.
-In examining all the data over the course of the project, it does appear that for some hydrocarbon species mean concentrations there is a general increase in recent years, although a drop-off was observed in 2015. - Benzene Summary A review of more than ten years of data is presented, with a focus on overall trends since 2005 and the fourth quarter average concentrations from 2005 through 2015, which appears on pages 21 and 22. - SO2 and H2S Summary A summary of SO2 and H2S data collection since the project began up through the fourth quarter of 2015 is presented on pages 23 through 25.
+- Auto-GC Data Summary In examining the validated fourth-quarter of 2015 and partially validated first-quarter of 2016 hourly auto-GC data from Oak Park, Solar Estates, and the TCEQ's Palm site, no individual measurements were found to have exceeded a short-term air monitoring comparison value (AMCV).
+A summary of data appears on pages 14 through 20.
+In examining all the data over the course of the project, it does appear that for some hydrocarbon species mean concentrations there is a general increase in recent years, but declines in average concentrations in the fourth-quarter of 2015 and first-quarter of 2016. - Benzene Summary A review of eleven years of data is presented, with a focus on overall trends since 2005 and the first-quarter average concentrations from 2005 (March 2005 only) through 2016, which appears on pages 21 through 22. - SO2 and H2S Summary A summary of SO2 and H2S data collection in the first-quarter of 2016 is presented on pages 23 through 27.